Reading Beijing's mind leaves investors living on their nerves

 "You must listen to the Party if you 'stir-fry' stocks," said a veteran retail investor in Shanghai, using a colloquial term for taking speculative positions.

-And while outstanding margin borrowing has reached a record high of 2 trillion yuan, it accounts for only 5 percent of market capitalisation.
+And while outstanding margin borrowing has reached a record high of 2 trillion yuan, it accounts for only 5 percent of market capitalization.

 What the market does lack, at times, is confidence in what policymakers and regulators, might decide next.

-Though the Shanghai and Shenzhen stock exchanges were established a quarter century ago, investors still perceive officials of harbouring socialist suspicions of "capitalist mechanisms."
+Though the Shanghai and Shenzhen stock exchanges were established a quarter century ago, investors still perceive officials of harboring socialist suspicions of "capitalist mechanisms."

 "They believe official attitudes are crucial to the market's existence and direction, and that it's safe to follow the tide," said Xiao Shijun, analyst at Guodu Securities in Beijing.